suraj-ios/Ecommerce-App-Home-page/README.md

 # Ecommerce-App-Home-page
-Putting a UICollectionView in a UITableViewCell in Swift
+Putting a UICollectionView in a UITableView in Swift